intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 #### Not Docker
 For Not Docker user, first, install [Redis]() and [TensorBoard]() (for visualizing the serving status) and start them.

-Download the spark-redis dependency jar [here](), go to `analytics-zoo/docker/cluster-serving/`, move two dependency jars to this directory.
-One is `analytics-zoo/dist/lib/*.jar` and another is the spark-redis jar which you download above.

 Install Analytics Zoo by download release or pip.

 ##### Download Release
-Download Analytics Zoo from [release page]() on the local node, go to `analytics-zoo/scripts/cluster-serving`.
+Download Analytics Zoo from [release page]() on the local node, go to `analytics-zoo/scripts/cluster-serving`, run `cluster-serving-init`.

 ##### Pip
 `pip install analytics-zoo`.
 And go to any directory, run `cluster-serving-init`.

 ### 2. Configuration
 #### 2.1 How to Config
-The way to set configuration may be different depending on how you [install]() Cluster Serving.

 Your Cluster Serving configuration can all be set by modifying config file `config.yaml`.
 See an example of `config.yaml` below
 ```
 ## Analytics Zoo Cluster Serving Config Example